/ Manage Sweet And Salty Cravings In Older Adults

 Food should be enjoyable, even when taste sensitivity declines.
 Experimenting with varied textures and colours can make meals more visually appealing and interesting.

-Incorporating seasonal, locally sourced ingredients into meals not only enhances their flavour but also supports Irish producers.
+Incorporating seasonal, locally sourced ingredients into meals can enhance flavour and support Irish producers.

-Making meals a shared experience with family or carers can also make dining more engaging and enjoyable, promoting a sense of connection and routine.
+Making meals a shared experience with family or carers can also make dining more engaging and enjoyable.
+Companionship care can support meal prep and time spent together over breakfast, lunch, or dinner.

 How Comfort Keepers Can Help

-Comfort Keepers’ services can be tailored to complement HSE-supported care or as part of a private care package, ensuring comprehensive and flexible support.
-This includes assistance with meal preparation, tailored to individual dietary needs, preferences, and medical requirements.
+Comfort Keepers' services can be tailored to complement HSE-funded care or form part of a private care package.
+This can include personal care support with meal preparation, tailored to dietary needs, preferences, and the agreed care plan.

 Additional Resources